jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 If enabled then at least one existing previous download will be kept on system.
 If not enabled all previous downloads will be deleted

-Note: if set to null, all prev files will be kept even if  they have matching hashes

 ***